arief25ramadhan/yolo-v3-from-scratch/README.md

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=for-the-badge&logo=PyTorch&logoColor=white)

 This project aims to create the YOLOv3 (You Only Look Once version 3) Object Detection from scratch.
-YOLO is real-time object detection system that can detect multiple objects in a single frame with impressive accuracy.
+YOLO is an algorithm that can detect multiple objects in a single frame with impressive accuracy.

 We willl provide the step-by-step instructions, code, and resources to guide you through the process of implementing YOLOv3 from the ground up.
-Whether you are new to object detection or looking to deepen your understanding of YOLO,  we hope this repository will help you achieve your goals.

 ## Table of Contents